Copp31/Code-parts/exempleReadMe.md

-# :computer: FasterWeb functions and testing interface
+# :computer: Project for functions and testing interface
-> In this project, you will find a repository for FasterWeb script functions and a testing interface.
+> In this project, you will find a repository for script functions and a testing interface.

 ### Table of Contents
 1. [Introduction](#introduction)